MADOK1/deckian/README.md

 ## Known issues

-- The built-in speaker and headphones do not work, only HDMI audio currently works
+- The built-in speaker does not work
 - GNOME (and even gdm) crashes
 - XFCE doesn't have a way to disable wireless (as a solution for this problem, I've added rfkill to the list of packages installed by `deckian bootstrap`)